s-weigand/binge-stream/README.md

 This limitation **DOES NOT** apply if you check `skip intro` **AND** `skip recap` :yum:

-So why not just use google translate to get all locals?
+So why not just use Google translate to get all locals?

 As can be seen for the `DE` locals for [Amazon](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/amazon.ts) and [Netflix](https://github.com/s-weigand/binge-stream/blob/main/source/content_scripts/netflix.ts), it isn't quite that easy.
 Since the locale is handcrafted, so is the requirement for the checking.

-If your locale is missing feel free to file an issue or make a PullRequest. :smile:
+If your locale is missing, feel free to file an issue or make a Pull Request. :smile:

 ## Contributors ✨